JohnMealy23/cpu-know-what-im-talkin-about/README.md

 The browser client monitors the user's CPU usage, giving them insight into trends in load, and alerting them when load becomes extreme.

+Something confusing about the instructions:

+// - Has my computer been under heavy CPU load for 2 minutes or more?
+When?
+How many times?
+// - A CPU is considered under high average load when it has exceeded 1 for 2 minutes or more.

+// - Has my computer recovered from heavy CPU load?
+When?
+How many times?
+// - A CPU is considered recovered from high average load when it drops below 1 for 2 minutes or more

+I took this to mean that a low period takes place only when two minutes of **consecutive** low readings occur **after** an uninterrupted high period occurs.

 ## To run
 Starting the server:
 ```bash